 - Growth of policy cash value is tax deferred

 When coupling the favorable accounting with tax deferred growth, BOLI is immediately accretive to earnings and can make for an attractive, long-term balance sheet asset.
-That said, BOLI is by no means always the best choice and may be inadvisable when interest rates remain below historical norms, especially when taking into consideration its intrinsically illiquid nature and other risk traits.
+That said, BOLI is by no means always the best choice and may be inadvisable when interest rates remain below historical norms, especially when taking into consideration its intrinsic illiquidity and other risk traits.

 Want to know more about BOLI?